nadiamariduena/vampire-survivor-pygame-0/LESSON_01_.md

 ### 🟫 In the context of your `.tmx` file, `id` and gid serve <u>different purposes:</u>

 🟤 **id:** This is a unique identifier for the specific object within the context of the layer or the map.

+- - **Each object** (like a rectangle, circle, or polygon) in a layer will have its own id, allowing the game engine to reference that particular object.

+- - - **This id is usually assigned incrementally** and is used internally for managing the object's properties.